 The National Synchrotron Light Source (NSLS) uses a linear accelerator and booster synchrotron to guide charged particles in orbit inside two electron storage rings for use in a wide range of physical and biological experiments.
 The NSLS produces beams of very intense light in the x-ray, ultraviolet, and infrared spectra, allowing scientists to study the structure of proteins, investigate the properties of new materials, and understand the fate of chemicals in the environment.
 Although the current NSLS has been continually updated since its commissioning in 1982, today the practical limits of its performance have been reached.
-To continue advances in these fields, construction of the NSLS-II, conceived as the next generation synchrotron light source, began in 2008.
-To help meet the critical scientific challenges of our energy future, this new state-of-the-art, medium-energy electron storage ring synchrotron will provide x-rays more than 10,000 times brighter than the current NSLS and will focus on research at the nanoscale.
+To continue advances in these fields, the NSLS-II has been conceived as the next generation synchrotron light source.
+To help meet the critical scientific challenges of our energy future, this new stateof-the-art, medium-energy electron storage ring synchrotron will provide x-rays more than 10,000 times brighter than the current NSLS and will focus on research at the nanoscale.
 The NSLS-II will enable scientists to focus on some of the nation's most important scientific challenges at the nanoscale level, including clean, affordable energy, molecular electronics, and high-temperature superconductors.
+Construction of the new facility officially started in October 2008.